clockworkengineer/Bencode_Lib/README.md

 The examples folder only contains

-Read_Torrent_Files - a program to read in and decode torrent files as so far this has been the only practical use the author has found for the use of Bencoded data.
+Bencode_Read_Torrent_Files - a program to read in and decode torrent files as so far this has been the only practical use the author has found for the use of Bencoded data.

-Torrent_Files_To_JSON - a program to read in and decode torrent files and encode the tree produced to a JSON file.
+Bencode_Torrent_Files_To_JSON - a program to read in and decode torrent files and encode the tree produced to an JSON file.

+Bencode_Torrent_Files_To_XML - a program to read in and decode torrent files and encode the tree produced to an XML file.

 For an in-depth description of the Bencode specification refer to its wiki page at https://en.wikipedia.org/wiki/Bencode.